sourish-cmi/DS-Case-Studies/Volume-01/TS Analysis of AirPassenger Data Set using R/README.md

 <img src="./images/air-passengers.jpeg" alt="drawing" width="800" height="275"/>
 </p>

+#### Summary
+This article shows that we can do much better modeling using simple *linear regression* and *feature engineering*.
+However, we know there is autocorrelation in the data and we do not care about this autocorrelation in this simple model.
+The goal of this article is to show that we can develop simple, interpretable time series models with the basic concepts of linear regression, Fourier transform, and feature engineering.
+This article is incomplete because we did not apply *ARIMA* models and compare performance.

 ### Introduction

 In this case study, we will present the time-series analysis of the `AirPassengers` Dataset using `R`.
 The data is classic Box & Jenkins (1976) airline data.
 The dataset consists of univariate time-series data about the number of passengers flying per month from 1949 to 1960 in the US.
 This time-series dataset addresses the issue of trend, seasonality, and exponential growth.
 Here we will present how we can model such time series data step-by-step.
 Note that the dataset is available in the `datasets` package of `R`.